Gerson2017/LayaFrameWork/README.md

 # LayaFrameWork
-this is a framework about use laya to devleop small game
+this is a framework about use laya to develop small game